-There may be no written records who invented the lock and if we think about that time’s situation, can realize- that circumstances couldn’t provide the chance to write or remember the inventor.
+There may be no written records who invented the lock, and if we think about the situation of that time, we realize- that circumstances couldn’t provide the chance to write or remember the inventor.

-Yeah, it’s an amazing sound, you should pause here to know details.
+Yeah, it’s a fantastic sound, you should pause here to know details.

 What is Lock?